kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 ### Restrictions

-- You must create a ConfigMap before referencing it in a Pod specification, or mark the ConfigMap as "optional" (see [Optional ConfigMaps](#optional-configmaps)).
-If you reference a ConfigMap that doesn't exist, or hasn't been marked as "optional" the Pod won't start.
-Likewise, references to keys that don't exist in the ConfigMap will prevent the pod from starting.
+- You must create the `ConfigMap` object before you reference it in a Pod specification.
+Alternatively, mark the ConfigMap reference as `optional` in the Pod spec (see [Optional ConfigMaps](#optional-configmaps)).
+If you reference a ConfigMap that doesn't exist and you don't mark the reference as `optional`, the Pod won't start.
+Similarly, references to keys that don't exist in the ConfigMap will also prevent the Pod from starting, unless you mark the key references as `optional`.

 - If you use `envFrom` to define environment variables from ConfigMaps, keys that are considered invalid will be skipped.
 The pod will be allowed to start, but the invalid names will be recorded in the event log (`InvalidVariableNames`).
 The log message lists each skipped key.
 For example: